sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 Both methods will log a message to the console, but console.error() will also typically highlight the message in red or display an error icon, making it more noticeable.

-### 106. What is Error?
+### Question 106.
+What is Error?
 What are the different types of error in JavaScript?

 In programming, an error is an unexpected or incorrect behavior that occurs when a computer program is executed.